nicodalessandro11/geospatial-chat-tf/shared/README.md

 ## License & Ownership

-This implementation was designed and documented by Nico Dalessandro
-for the UOC Final Degree Project (TFG) — "Are-u-Queryous?"

 All code and scripts in this repository are released under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute them with proper attribution.